Version Control Systems | A Technical Guide to VCS Internals

 svn checkout <svn-path> <path-to-checkout>: Copy a stored repository path to the desired working directory.

 svn commit -m 'Commit message': Commit a set of changed files and folders along with a descriptive commit message.
+These can be used as notes for future developers to understand what changes were made.
 The message of the initial commit is typically set to 'Initial commit'.

 svn add <filename.txt>: Add a new file to track revisions for.

 svn update: Update the working copy by merging in committed changes that exist in the central repository but not the working copy.